Antisemitism in Islam: Ottoman Empire

-Contrast with Christian Europe
+Contrast to antisemitism in Christian Europe

-Lewis states that in contrast with Christian antisemitism, the attitude of Muslims towards non-Muslims is not one of hate, fear, or envy, but rather contempt.
+Lewis states that in contrast to Christian antisemitism, the attitude of Muslims towards non-Muslims is not one of hate, fear, or envy, but rather contempt.
 This contempt is expressed in various ways, such as an abundance of polemic literature which attacks the Christians and occasionally, it also attacks the Jews.
 "The negative attributes ascribed to the subject religions and their followers are usually expressed in religious and social terms, very rarely are they expressed in ethnic or racial terms, though this sometimes does occur."
 The language of abuse is often quite strong.
 The conventional epithets are apes for Jews, and pigs for Christians.
 Lewis continues with several examples of regulations which symbolize the inferiority that non-Muslims who lived under Muslim rule had to live with, such as different formulae of greetings when addressing Jews and Christians than when addressing Muslims (both in conversations or correspondences), and forbidding Jews and Christians from choosing names that Muslims chose for their children during Ottoman rule.

 Schweitzer and Perry argue that there are two general views of the status of Jews under Islam, the traditional "golden age" and the revisionist "persecution and pogrom" interpretations.
 The former was first promulgated by Jewish historians in the 19th century as a rebuke of the Christian treatment of Jews, and it was taken up by Arab Muslims after 1948 as "an Arab-Islamist weapon in what is primarily an ideological and political struggle against Israel".
 The revisionists argue that this idealized view ignores "a catalog of lesser-known hatred and massacres".
-Mark Cohen concurs with this view, arguing that the "myth of an interfaith utopia" went unchallenged until it was adopted by Arabs as a "propaganda weapon against Zionism", and that this "Arab polemical exploitation" was met with the "counter-myth" of the "neo-lachrymose conception of Jewish-Arab history", which also "cannot be maintained in the light of historical reality".
+Mark Cohen concurs with this view, arguing that the "myth of an interfaith utopia" went unchallenged until Arabs adopted it as a "propaganda weapon against Zionism", and that this "Arab polemical exploitation" was met with the "counter-myth" of the "neo-lachrymose conception of Jewish-Arab history", which also "cannot be maintained in the light of historical reality".

-Antisemitism in the Islamic Middle East
+Antisemitism in the Islamic Middle East since 1600 CE

 Antisemitism has increased in the Muslim world during modern times.
 While Bernard Lewis and Uri Avnery date the increase in antisemitism to the establishment of Israel, M. Klein suggests that antisemitism could have been present in the mid-19th century.

 Scholars point to European influences, including those of the Nazis (see below), and the establishment of Israel as the root causes of antisemitism.
 Norman Stillman explains that increased European commercial, missionary and imperialist activities during the 19th and 20th centuries brought antisemitic ideas to the Muslim world.
 Initially these prejudices only found a reception among Arab Christians because they were too foreign to gain any widespread acceptance among Muslims.
 However, with the rise of the Arab–Israeli conflict, European antisemitism began to gain acceptance in modern literature.